PuddletownDesign/russ/README.md

 # Vim

-> spark the wicks an', However I master the trick just like Nixon - Raekwon

 Vim is going to be your text editor.
 We're going to document the shit out of it here.
 Anytime you learn a new command or snippet add'er here.
 We may need to break this up into sections for snippets and language and stuff.

 ## Basic vim commands